 house.
 They could be acting out of spite, to prevent someone new from

 moving into their neighborhood, or to purchase the property themselves.

-In either case, it can be a huge obstacle for a home seller.
-Is there
+In any one of these cases, it can be a huge obstacle for a home seller,

-anything that can be done about such sabotaging neighbors?
+can be done about such sabotaging neighbors?
+Depending on the situation,

 The general rule of law is that the remedies against a neighbor are the

 same whether you are selling your home or not.
 The two primary causes